-This year, most of our work environments look different than before.
+This year, most of our work environments look different from before.
 Although remote work was picking up traction through 2019, no one could have anticipated how important it would be to manage our employees’ health and safety or have a game plan for pivoting to remote work at a moment’s notice.

 When the COVID-19 pandemic hit, Amy and her team were more prepared than most.
 Manulife had disaster recovery plans in place and had already tested most of their technologies and access to virtual private networks (VPN).